Setting goals is essential if you’re thinking about progressing, so why not apply some to your overall health and well-being?

 It takes a while to become a chef but once you do you, it’s a skill that’s useful forever!

 When you are hungry, your brain urges you to purchase more food (and not always good food), so it is important that you avoid shopping whilst hungry!

 Take a snack before you go shopping and use the hacks provided in How To Shop Wisely To Get The Nutrition You Need and you will be on to a winner!

 Do Not Be Too Hard On Yourself

-If you have a bad day, forget about it and praise yourself for all the other good days you’ve had.
-Take a little time out to have a think of where you are with your goals and hopefully how far you’ve come.
+Stay positive, praise yourself for all the other good days you’ve had, take a little time to think of where you are with your goals and, if necessary, readjust or re-visualise them.

 Following our simple guide, setting your New Year nutrition goals should be easy.

 In a year, you will look back with great pride and take note of your accomplishments.

 Once you have achieved your goals DO NOT stop there.